benlowndes/MacAppDeployment/README.md

 I use this script to deploy Mac Apps that I deliver direct to the the customer (not via the Mac App Store).
 This script is heavily customised but shoud suit as a starting point if you looking to automate your deployments.

 The script performs the following operations:

-1. Takes the path of the app from the clipboard (this is set during the build process."
+1. Takes the path of the app from the clipboard (I use a script during the build process to set it).
 2. Zips the file.
 3. Signs the zip file for Sparkle.
 4. Builds the AppCast